 I am an accused of the offence committed under section 13(1)- (c)(d)(e) of the prevention of corruption act.
 When the case was filed, the FIR was not coupled with a valid sanction of the competent authority.
 Therefore, I opposed the cognisance taken by the special court constituted under the prevention of corruption act.
 Later on, prosecution approached the state government for granting a valid sanction.

 Consequently, the competent authority of the state government granted a valid sanction and prosecution submitted it before the court.
 Now I want to challenge this second sanction issued against me.
 What is the possibility?

 Section 19 of the Prevention of Corruption Act (PC Act) mandates the previous sanction for prosecution of a public servant.
 That sanction is necessary for the offence under section 7, 10, 11, 13 & 15 of the PC Act.
-Sanction must be granted by proper sanctioning authority, empowered to issue sanction for prosecution of the public servant.
+The sanction must be granted by proper sanctioning authority, empowered to issue a sanction for prosecution of the public servant.

 When the sanction is necessary